SashiDo/awesome-teachable-machine/README.md

 # The Awesome Teachable Machine List

-Curated lists of awesome machine learning projects built with Google's Teachable Machine V2.0.
+A curated list of awesome machine learning projects built with Google's Teachable Machine.

-The awesomeness doesn't end here, we've enriched the list with fantastic learning and inspiration resources, detailed tutorials and articles that will help you bring your creative ideas to live, and useful open-source tools and libs.
+We've also enriched the list with fantastic learning and inspiration resources, detailed tutorials and articles that will help you bring your creative ideas to live, as well as useful open-source tools and libs - all full with awesomeness.

-You can use this carefully selected list for your personal inspiration, as a guidance on how to introduce Machine Learning concepts to others, finding ways for building physical sorting machine from scratch or as a cookbook of how to spin up a cool MVP in no time!
+You can use this carefully selected list for your personal inspiration, as a guidance on how to introduce Machine Learning concepts to others, finding ways for building physical sorting machines from scratch or as a cookbook of how to spin up a cool MVP in no time!

 # Quick links to sections in this page